Tag Archives: 1951 Films

 The African Queen (1951) is a difficult film to review.

-Revered and appearing on many greatest films of all time lists, overall this film is disappointing to me.
+Revered and appearing on many of the greatest films of all time lists, this film is disappointing.

 Humphrey Bogart and Katharine Hepburn star as a couple who despise each other, stranded together on a tugboat in Africa on the eve of World War I.

-Sure, the chemistry between Bogart and Hepburn (Hollywood royalty in their day) is there and the opposite attraction has a definite rooting value as the passion between them oozes off the screen.
+Sure, the chemistry between Bogart and Hepburn (Hollywood royalty in their day) is there, and the opposite attraction has a definite rooting value as their passion oozes off the screen.

-He is a grizzled alcoholic, American.
+He is a grizzled alcoholic American.
 She is a repressed, puritanical British woman.
-The locales of Africa, as the couple traverses on a makeshift boat, are gorgeous to view.
+The locales of Africa, as the couple traverses on a makeshift boat, are gorgeous.

-That is it for me though- nothing else about the film is spectacular.
+That is it for me, though- nothing else about the film is spectacular.

-The plot is rather silly and unrealistic and the two are thrown together purely for plot purposes.
+The plot is silly and unrealistic, and the two are thrown together purely for plot purposes.
 The adventure seems quite secondary to the love story at hand.

 How far-fetched is that an “old maid” and a sailor could build torpedoes and blow up an enormous German warship?

-The film is a decent, old-fashioned romantic adventure film, but a little more and that disappoints me because I was expecting much, much more due to the film’s accolades.
+The film is a decent, old-fashioned romantic adventure but not much more, which disappoints me because, given its accolades, I was expecting much more.

 Bogart won the 1951 Best Actor Oscar for this performance.